 TAKE A HIKE!!
 Climb a mountain, swim in a cold mountain stream, listen to the quiet or see an amazing view from a beautiful open ledge.
 Hiking is a very popular activity in The Forks area.
 Many trails are available in our area.
 Below is a short list but there are many more.
 Most of these trails are on private property and State of Maine Public Lands, which is open to the public.
-In order for these areas to remain open to the public it is important to respect the owners rights, ie., build fires in designated areas, pack in/pack out all trash, take nothing but pictures and leave nothing but tracks.
+In order for these areas to remain open to the public it is important to respect the owners rights, ie., build fires in designated areas, carry in/carry out all trash, take nothing but pictures and leave nothing but tracks.
 For additional information give Moxie Outdoor Adventures a call at 800-866-6943.

 A suggestion of things to take along: Camera, binoculars, local maps, compass, wind breaker/poncho, bandana/hat, sunscreen/bug dope, sunglasses, snack/water, litterbag and a hardy sense of adventure.